 Article by: Perry Romanowski

-In the first article in this series we talked about the cosmetic lab containers needed to set up a lab.
 In this article we’ll talk about an important device in making your prototype formulas, the weighing equipment.

 First, a word about making cosmetic formulas.
 You might find recipes on the Internet for cosmetic products that list ingredients in terms of volume measurements like tablespoons or cups.
 While this works well enough for cooking food, it does not work for cosmetic formulas.
 Whenever you are making a formula you need to measure things in terms of mass, not volume!
 This is because volume measurements are just not accurate enough.
 To see why, consider the measurement of 1 tablespoon.